wyesptr/Zombie-Game/README.md

 - CSS
 - JavaScript

-Create and Learning Zombie Game Using HTML, CSS, and JavaScript please help and support so that I can be even more enthusiastic about uploading other interesting projects for free by following
+Create and Learning Zombie Game.
+Please help and support so that I can be even more enthusiastic about uploading other interesting projects for free by following
 [My Social Media](https://www.instagram.com/wyesptr._).
-That is all and thank you
+That is all and thank you.

 ### Zombie Game Review